AtB: History

-The company was established on September 15, 2009 under the temporary name Trøndelag public transport AS, while the final name AtB was presented on December 1, 2009.
+The company was established on September 15, 2009, under the temporary name Trøndelag public transport AS, while the final name AtB was presented on December 1, 2009.
 The company changed its formal name to AtB AS at the beginning of 2010.
 At 1 August 2010, AtB took over responsibility for managing the buses in Trondheim, which until then had been carried out by Team Trafikk, a Vy Buss subsidiary.
-On January 1, 2011, responsibility for the management of all other non-commercial bus traffic in Sør-Trøndelag and the tram on Gråkallbanen was taken over.
-The management responsibility for the boat service on the "Øyrekken" was taken over on January 1, 2012, while other fast boat traffic for example the service from Trondheim to Vanvikan, was taken on January 1, 2014 and ferry traffic on January 1, 2015.
+On January 1, 2011, responsibility for the management of all other non-commercial bus traffic in Sør-Trøndelag county and the tram on Gråkallbanen was taken over.
+The management responsibility for the boat service on the "Øyrekken" was taken over on January 1, 2012, while other fast boat traffic for example the service from Trondheim to Vanvikan, was taken on January 1, 2014, and ferry traffic on January 1, 2015.

-When the two Trøndelag counties were merged on January 1, 2018, AtB also assumed responsibility for public transport in the former Nord-Trøndelag.
+When the two Trøndelag counties were merged on January 1, 2018, AtB also assumed responsibility for public transport in the former Nord-Trøndelag county.
 At the end of 2009, AtB signed an agreement with Swarco Norge AS on the delivery of a system for real-time information and signal prioritization in the Trondheim region (SISST).
 The system was put into operation in February 2011 with a display of 35 stops and signal priority in some traffic lights, while it was completed in 2013.
 In total, equipment was installed in approx. 260 buses, 100 stops and 45 signaling facilities.
-The project was carried out in collaboration with the municipality of Trondheim, the Norwegian Public Roads Administration and the Sør-Trøndelag county council.
+The project was carried out in collaboration with Trondheim Municipality, the Norwegian Public Roads Administration and the Sør-Trøndelag county council.
 The System was then changed again in August 2019 with a new announcer voice and updated screens.
 In connection with the merger of Nord and Sør-Trøndelag into one county from 1 January 2018, the number of tariff zones in the new county was reduced from 810 to only 13, leading to significantly lower fares on some longer journeys, although the price per tariff zone went up.